SentientSam/Haskell/README.md

 ex. ghc Sum.hs

+Running this will create an exe, a .hi, and a .o file

 If you are having any problems installing or running the file, try opening you command prompt/terminal in admin mode I use VS Code, so I open Vs Code in admin mode and that works fine.